-The city attorney serves as advisory parliamentarian for the City and is available to answer questions or interpret situations according to parliamentary procedures.
-The chair, subject to the appeal of the full Council or board/commission makes final rulings on parliamentary procedure.
+The eCity eAttorney serves as advisory parliamentarian for the City and is available to answer questions or interpret situations according to parliamentary procedures.
+The Mayor or eChair, subject to the appeal of the full City Council or board/commission makes final rulings on parliamentary procedure.